Xu Tiantian

 Xu Tiantian (徐甜甜) is a Chinese architect who is the founding principal architect of DnA Design and Architecture.
 She has engaged extensively in the rural revitalizing process in China.
-She has received numerous awards, such as the WA China Architecture Award in 2006 and 2008, the Moira Gemmill Prize for Emerging Architect in 2019, and the 14th International Prize for Sustainable Architecture Gold Medal; in 2020, she was appointed an Honorary Fellow of American Institute of Architects.
+She has received numerous awards, such as the WA China Architecture Award in 2006 and 2008, the Moira Gemmill Prize for Emerging Architecture in 2019, and the 14th International Prize for Sustainable Architecture Gold Medal; in 2020, she was appointed an Honorary Fellow of American Institute of Architects.
 For Xu, architecture has the capacity to transform lives and to impact the society it serves while following the mandate of the times.

 Early life and education

 Xu was born in 1975 in Fujian, China.
 She notes that her architectural interests likely were born out of her childhood home in Fujian – a large compound holding more than 100 people.
 The traditional home with layers of courtyards and corridors stands out in Xu's mind for its beauty.

 Xu received her BArch from Beijing's Tsinghua University and her M.A. in urban design from the Harvard Graduate School of Design.